 Describe the options, strategic approaches and methods for progressive and final rehabilitation of the environment disturbed by the project.
 Develop a preferred rehabilitation strategy that would minimise the amount of land disturbed at any one time, and minimise the residual loss of land with ecological or productive value.
-Show the final topography of any excavations, waste areas and dam sites on suitably scaled maps.
+Show the final topography of any excavations, subsidence areas, altered drainage pathways or watercourses, waste areas and dam sites on suitably-scaled maps.